 - Assist with marketing and promoting health-related programs and SHCS

-- Assist with planning and implementing the Health Fair, Great American Smokeout, World AIDS Day, Breast CancerAwareness, and other health activities.
+- Assist with planning and implementing various health education program events and health activities.

 - Research for grant/funding opportunities

-- Develop and facilitate two health workshops on campus
+- Develop and facilitate one health workshop on campus

-- Work collaboratively with all members of the Healthy Cougars (PAWS) program, SHCS Staff
+- Work collaboratively with all members of the Healthy Cougars (PAWS) program and SHCS Staff

 - Continually update personal health knowledge

 - Other responsibilities/duties as assigned